open-telemetry/semantic-conventions/specification/trace/semantic_conventions/instrumentation/aws-lambda.md

 If the `_X_AMZN_TRACE_ID` environment variable is set, instrumentation SHOULD try to parse an OpenTelemetry `Context` out of it using the [AWS X-Ray Propagator](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/context/api-propagators.md).
-If the resulting `Context` is [valid](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/api.md#isvalid) then a [Span Link][] SHOULD be added to the new Span's
-[start options](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/api.md#specifying-links) with an associated attribute of `source=x-ray-env` to indicate the source of the linked span.
-Instrumentation MUST check if the context is valid before using it because the `_X_AMZN_TRACE_ID` environment variable can contain an incomplete trace context which indicates X-Ray isn’t enabled.
-The environment variable will be set and the `Context` will be valid and sampled only if AWS X-Ray has been enabled for the Lambda function.
-A user can disable AWS X-Ray for the function if the X-Ray Span Link is not desired.
+If the resulting `Context` is [valid](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/api.md#isvalid) then a [Span Link][] SHOULD be added to the new Span's(../../document-status.md) disable AWS X-Ray for the function if the X-Ray Span Link is not desired.

 [Span Link]: https://opentelemetry.io/docs/concepts/signals/traces/#span-links